Manual of Me

 Rates and engagement

-I believe in the value of social change work and price my services to reflect this.
+I believe in the value of social change work and price my services fairly.

-My hourly rate ranges from AU$110 to AU$250 (plus GST), depending on the nature of the work.
-I have a minimum engagement of AU$1,000 (plus GST and expenses), and I'm happy to provide customised cost estimates for specific projects.
+My hourly rate ranges from AU$110 to AU$250, depending on the nature of the work.
+In some cases, I offer reduced rates for long-term partnerships or community-controlled organisations.
+I have a minimum engagement of AU$1,000 (plus expenses), and I'm happy to provide customised cost estimates for specific projects.

 Payments are accepted in AUD via BPAY, bank transfer, or credit card.
-As an ABN holder, I pay tax in Australia on all income received.
 I use HNRY for quoting, invoicing, expense tracking, and tax payments.
-HNRY also facilitates automatic income reallocation, which allows me to reinvest and resdistribute income.

 Money philosophy and practices

-I believe our financial choices reflect our values, and am committed to profit for purpose, building wealth sensibly, and redistributing income.
+I believe our financial choices reflect our values.
+I’m committed to profit for purpose, building wealth sensibly, and redistributing income.
 My income is reinvested:

 • 2% in First Nations Futures, an organisation advancing First Nations-led economic justice in Australia, redistributing all funds to community-driven initiatives